rdsngit/rails-demo-crud-with-database-query-optimisation/README.md

 - Tailwind CSS Rails gem: https://github.com/rails/tailwindcss-rails
 - Tailwind CSS docs: https://tailwindcss.com/docs/

+It contains model unit tests as well as integration request specs for CRUD operations - see section on tests below for more.

 ## Setup

 Install the Ruby version in the `.ruby-version` file then run the setup script to install the libraries and create the database.